-As he approached his first inauguration as the third president of the United States in March 1801, Thomas Jefferson knew one of his tasks was to heal a divided nation.
+In March 1801, Thomas Jefferson approached his first inauguration as President of the United States, knowing that one of his tasks was to heal a divided nation.
 Jefferson had predicted prior to the election of 1800 that "our campaign will be as hot as that of Europe, but happily we deal in ink only; they in blood."
-He said the nation's newspapers were "teeming with every falsehood they can invent for defamation."
-President John Adams, seeking re-election on the Federalist ticket, was labeled a monarchist; Vice President Jefferson was called an atheist; both candidates were declared enemies of the Constitution.
+He noted that the nation's newspapers were "teaming with every falsehood they can invent for defamation."1 President John Adams, seeking re-election on the Federalist ticket, was labeled a monarchist; Vice President Jefferson was called an atheist; both candidates were declared enemies of the Constitution.

-When the states' electoral votes were cast Dec.
-3, 1800, Adams was defeated but Jefferson did not win the presidency.
+When the states' electoral votes were cast on December 3, 1800, Adams was defeated but Jefferson did not win the presidency.
 Instead, he tied with Aaron Burr, his Republican running mate.
-The Twelfth Amendment to the Constitution, ratified in 1804, would change the process for electing the president and vice president by directing the states to vote separately for each; in 1800, however, the fact that nearly all Republicans recognized Jefferson's place at the top of the ticket counted for little.
+The twelfth amendment to the U.S. Constitution, ratified in 1804, would change the process for electing the president and vice president by directing the states to vote separately for each; in 1800, however, the fact that nearly all Republicans recognized Jefferson's place at the top of the ticket counted for little.
 The election would be decided in the House of Representatives, where members of the Federalist majority worked to block Jefferson's election by backing Burr.

-The House convened in Washington on Feb.
-9, 1801, but after several days of balloting there was still no decision.
-Finally, on Feb.
-17 on the 36th ballot, Jefferson attained a majority and the presidency.
+The House convened in Washington on February 9, 1801, but after several days of balloting there was still no decision.
+Finally, on February 17 on the 36th ballot, Jefferson attained a majority and the presidency.
 The bitterly contested campaign and the drawn-out election process, plus the predictions of resistance to the new administration and whispers about the possibility of civil war, inspired Jefferson to use his inaugural address to unify the nation.
-He knew that his audience would be far larger than the crowd that would assemble for the first inauguration to be held in the new federal city of Washington.
+He knew that words would reach a far larger audience than merely the crowd that would assemble for the first inauguration to be held in the new federal city of Washington.
 That morning, in fact, he gave an advance copy of his address to a printer so it could be distributed later in the day.

-"Friends and Fellow-Citizens," he began, almost in a whisper.
-"Called upon to undertake the duties of the first executive office of our country, I avail myself of the presence of that portion of my fellow citizens which is here assembled to declare a sincere consciousness that the task is above my talents."
-Jefferson declared, however, that he would find "resources of wisdom, of virtue, and of zeal on which to rely under all difficulties" in those "authorities provided by our Constitution."
+"Friends & Fellow-Citizens," he began, almost in a whisper.
+"Called upon to undertake the duties of the first executive office of our country, I avail myself of the presence of that portion of my fellow citizens which is here assembled ... to declare a sincere consciousness that the task is above my talents."
+Jefferson declared, however, that he would find "resources of wisdom, of virtue, and of zeal on which to rely under all difficulties" in those "authorities provided by our constitution."

-He said that the nation had "room enough for our descendants to the thousandth and thousandth generation" and that his administration would pursue "honest friendship with all nations and entangling alliances with none."
-He affirmed that America's future depended upon "the preservation of the Central Government in its whole constitutional vigor, as the sheet anchor of our peace at home and safety abroad."
-He called on the nation to be "united with one heart and one mind."
+He said that the nation had "room enough for our descendants to the thousandth and thousandth generation" and that his administration would pursue "honest friendship with all nations, entangling alliances with none."
+He affirmed that America's future depended upon "the preservation of the General government in its whole constitutional vigor, as the sheet anchor of our peace at home, and safety abroad."
+He called on the nation to "unite with one heart and one mind."

 "I have this morning witnessed one of the most interesting scenes, a free people can ever witness," Margaret Bayard Smith commented.
-"The change of administrations, which in every government and in every age have most generally been epochs of confusion, villainy and bloodshed, in this our happy country take place without any species of distraction, or disorder.
-This day one of the most amiable and worthy men [has] taken that seat to which he was called by the voice of his country."
-After the inauguration, Jefferson returned to Conrad and McMunn's for dinner with his fellow boarders.
-The new leader of the nation he had helped create continued to live there until March 19, when he moved into the President's House.
+"The changes of administration, which in every government and in every age have most generally been epochs of confusion, villainy and bloodshed, in this our happy country take place without any species of distraction, or disorder.
+This day, has one of the most amiable and worthy men taken that seat to which he was called by the voice of his country."6 After the inauguration, Jefferson returned to Conrad and McMunn's for dinner with his fellow boarders.
+The new leader of the nation that he had helped to create continued to live there until March 19, when he moved into the President's House.

 - Malone, Jefferson, 4:17-28.